alexanderw885/Uni-things/01-School/CSC 226 - Algorithms and data structures/asymptotic notation.md

-asymptotic notation is a method of analyzing the runtime of algorithms
+asymptotic notation is a method of analysing the runtime of algorithms

 ### Big O notation
 $f(n)\in{}O(g(n))$ if there exists a $c$ such that:
 $$f(n)\leq{}c*g(n) \text{ for all } n>n_0$$
-Big O notation is often used in analyzing running times for algorithms
+Big O notation is often used in analysing running times for algorithms

 ### Little o notation